Chess Mail logo

 Editor: Dr Tim Harding

-Chess Mail Ltd., published four of my recent books, The Write Move, 50 Golden Chess Games and the earlier Startling Correspondence Chess Miniatures, as well as Red Letters which I co-authored with Sergey Grodzensky.
+Chess Mail Ltd. published four of my books, as well as Red Letters which I co-authored with Sergey Grodzensky.

 By now I have well over 30 titles to my name, several written with co-authors.
 The majority are no longer in print.
 In all cases I have retained the electronic rights and am considering how best to use these.